How to Never Buy Garlic from the Store Again

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.
 I can help defray a small percentage of the cost of producing the blog to share information with you.

-How long does it take garlic to grow?
+How long does it take to grow garlic?

 Garlic is ready to harvest when the bottom three outer leaves have turned brown.
 Just keep an eye out when you see the very bottom one start to brown and you’ll see the next one and then number three.
 That’s the time to harvest your garlic crop.